How to Clean Your Pool's Cartridge Filter

-Clean, clear, healthy, safe … these are words we like to see associated with water.
-This applies to pool water too.
-After all, who doesn’t want the highest quality water possible to swim in?
-One of the most important factors in keeping your pool water beautiful, healthy, and safe is your filter.
-Many pools use cartridge filters, which are effective and easy to maintain.
-To get the most from your filter, it's important to know how to properly clean a cartridge pool filter.
+Clean, clear, healthy, safe…these are all words we like to associate with water.
+Not only do we want our drinking water to be clean, clear, healthy, and safe—we want the same for our pool water, too.
+One of the most important factors in keeping your pool water beautiful is the pool filter.
+Many pool owners use cartridge filters, which are effective and easy to maintain.
+To get the most from your filter, it's important to know how to clean a cartridge pool filter.

-Cartridge filters use a cylindrical fan-folded polyester cartridge as the filtering medium.
+Cartridge filters use a cylindrical fan-folded polyester cartridge as the water filtering medium.
 Water flows through the fabric and traps debris.
 Cartridges can last 3-4 years before needing to be replaced, depending on pool usage, water chemistry, and maintenance practices.
-A key part of those essential maintenance practices is cleaning your filter cartridges.
+The best way to prolong the lifespan of your filter cartridges is to clean them regularly.

 Depending on manufacturer recommendations, you should clean your cartridge filters when either of these situations arise: